-Unlocking the Future of Quantum Computing: The Revolutionary Dual Approach! - YaNoticias
+Unlocking the Future of Quantum Computing: The Revolutionary Dual Approach! - YANoticias

 1. Deterministic Quantum Operations:

-– Quantum Source utilizes rubidium atoms for deterministic quantum processes, facilitating reliable qubit functionality.
+– Quantum Source utilises rubidium atoms for deterministic quantum processes, facilitating reliable qubit functionality.

 2. Improved Scalability: